ThomasHeb/2AxisLaserCutter/03_Firmware/readme.md

 The firmware is a common project with [4 Axis Foam Cutter](https://github.com/ThomasHeb/4AxisFoamCutter).
 Download the git from [4 Axis Foam Cutter](https://github.com/ThomasHeb/4AxisFoamCutter) and use the firmware / librarys from the subfolder

+### Major changes to FoamCutter firmware
+- Tool syncronisation a spindle or a hotwire is not very fast... it needs time to reach target rpm or target temperature
+  - A spindle or a hotwire is not very fast... it needs time to reach target rpm or target temperature
+  - So tool commands are not synchronised with grbl line execution, because you normally start the tool with M3 followed with a pause G4P3.
+The pause command will synchronise the execution.
+  - Using a laser requires laser synchronisation with movement within one gcode line, (especially if you are working with different shades)
+  - Tool synchronisation is included for Laser and Foam Cutter.
+You should still use pause commands for Foam Cutter to give some time to heat up.
+Laser Cutter operates gcode by switching on the laser with M3 and controlling it’s power wir S0…100 in each gcode line.
+  - power control during ac/deceleration is not implemented yet.
+So good settings for grbl is fast ac/deceleration, medium speed (400 - 600 mm/min are tested), and medium laser power.
+- E-stopp is always active / other buttons are not supported
+  - Laser cutter has only two axis and manual operation of the laser is a safety issue.
+  - Position menu is operated with knob and back button (marked as stop on display) only.
+  - Laser can not be operated manually, only a focusing dot is available in position menu.
+  - E-stopp on pin D63 is always active - it does not match the standards for safety!
+Please ensure additional measure, i.e interrupting main power supply.
+  - Other buttons are not implemented
+- Common tool control
+  - implementation of hotwire is moved to tool to offer common tool control interface (hotwire and laser use same interface)
+- Compiler switches
+  - Select the version LASER_CUTTER in config.h file
+  - Separated default settings in defaults.h.

 ### How to install:
 - Download the firmware / library from [4 Axis Foam Cutter](https://github.com/ThomasHeb/4AxisFoamCutter)
 - Install (Copy!) the libraries from /03_Firmware/libraries directly in your ../Arduino/libraries/ folder (prefered, because updates of the original libraries may cause problems with grbl)